erikbcode/tbg/README.md

 # Simple React App Port
-This is a clone of https://github.com/wuntusk/tbg
+This was originally a clone of https://github.com/wuntusk/tbg

 EB's text based game code in Java to a React app created with create-react-app as a starter.